Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Co-Creator Handbook/Lionsberg Co-Creator Handbook (v.0.1).md

 As you discover [[What To Do]], remember that everything in the Great Game of Lionsberg, including our being and becoming, is a project.

-The [[Total Nested Hierarchy of Projects]] that we (and [[All Creation]]) are engaged in is united by the conceptual [[Meta Project]].
+The [[Total Nested Hierarchy of Projects]] that we (and [[All Creation]]) are engaged in is united by the conceptual (and [[Ultimately Ineffable]]) [[Meta Project]].

-Treating everything as a project is a core [[Discipline]] and [[Practice]] that enables us, over the course of quarters, years, and generations, to progressively develop our capacity to accomplish ever greater things in community.
+Treating everything as a project is a core [[Discipline]] and [[Practice]] that enables us, over the course of quarters, years, and generations, to progressively develop our capacity to accomplish ever greater things in community, and to ensure that those [[Ever Greater Things]] can be systematically resourced across the ecosystem.

-It also ensures that as we and future generations choose new Quarterly Quests and engage with new teams in new places and times, everyone can get up to speed quickly.
+It also ensures that as we and future generations continually choose new [[Quarterly Quests]] and engage with new teams in new places and times, everyone can get up to speed quickly.

 This is a cornerstone of the [[Lionsberg System and Approach]].
 ### Forging or Joining Teams

 [[Everything Is A Project]], and all [[Quests Are Undertaken By Teams]].

-Ideally, teams should be at least 3, and no more than 16 people.
+Ideally, teams should be at least 3, and no more than 16 people. [[We Have Heard]] that 4 to 6 or 5 to 7 individuals is often optimal.
 As teams approach 10 to 12 people, they should begin cross-training, recruiting, and preparing to split into two co-operative teams.

+This is how the most excellent Teams become [[Self Replicating]].

-Teamwork is crucial to ensure that no one is operating in isolation, and that the success or failure of any given Project does not rest on one person.
+Teamwork is crucial to ensure that no one is operating in isolation, and that the success or failure of any given Project / Quest does not rest on one person.

 This is also crucial to the self-sustenance, self-replication, and growth of [[The Movement]] towards [[The Goal]].